 Progress

-Better housing choices combined with more resource-efficient land use
+Better transportation choices combined with more resource-efficient land use

 ☐ Eliminate minimum parking requirements for developers to enable more housing to be built and reduce the cost of housing that is built